dobridog/ViewDiffer/README.md

 # ViewDiffer
-Helps users discover changes made to views from another activity.
+Highlights changes made to views from another context.
+It is done in a generic way by travering the view hierarchy and comparing snapshots of view's values.
+It can be applied to any substructure in the root view tree.

 ![viewdiffer demo](https://github.com/dobridog/ViewDiffer/blob/master/ViewDifferDemo.gif)